gilchn52/skadafence/README.md

 * i've changed the deployment file port to be anumber above >1024 , that's why the deplpoyment was a faiulre cause a regular user cannot bind ports lower than 1024.

+* the test works only on minikube platform.

   Best Regards
   "The Treker"